frilledflaya/UON_RobotX_ROS_to_LCM/README.md

   - Training data is of virtual images, kinda wierd, might help somewhat for real world comp

 - Current Sensor
-  - I don't think this exists in Sim, additionally we were suing it for thrust estimation, I think we won't need that in Sim
+  - I don't think this exists in Sim, additionally we were using it for thrust estimation, I think we won't need that in Sim

 - IMU
   - Real World: Published over LCM